Texas U.S. House District 7 (CC)

 $73,000,000,000,000 - this was published by the U.S. Government.
 Here is the link:

 Add to this $73 trillion, the current U.S. government debt of $33 trillion and you get about $100 trillion.
-Mandatory spending is a breathtaking 83% of tax revenues and the deficit was about 30% of revenues (imagine yourself having 100,000 of income and 130,000 of expenses - the government has been running these types of deficits for many years and the forecast is that it will go on and on into the future (see my Report Card herein).
-There has been talk about reducing the deficit, but it never happens (example, Simpson Bowles attempts in 2010) - and the Fiscal Reform Act of 2023 was a joke (still adds $18.5 trillion over 10 years).
+Mandatory spending (Medicare, Medicaid and Social Security) is a breathtaking 83% of tax revenues (about 2/3rds of total budget) and the deficit was about 30% of revenues (imagine yourself having 100,000 of income and 130,000 of expenses - the government has been running these types of deficits for many years and the forecast is that it will go on and on into the future (see my Report Card herein).
+There has been talk about reducing the deficit, but it never happens (example, Simpson Bowles attempts in 2010) - and the Fiscal Reform Act of 2023 was a joke - our leaders agreed to add $18.5 trillion to the existing debt over 10 years instead of $20 trillion.

-If something isn’t done soon (3-10 years), economic instability likely will result.
-The dollar losing its status as the world reserve currency is a real possibility if careless fiscal management continues.
-If continued printing of money ($3 trillion in past few years) and huge deficits continue, hyperinflation will be likely.
-This will result in massive losses in value of pensions, homes and jobs lost.
-Most experts agree: Black Swan author Nassim Taleb, who correctly called the 2008 financial crisis, says the U.S. is in a ‘death spiral’ over government debt.
+Black Swan author Nassim Taleb, who correctly called the 2008 financial crisis, says the U.S. is in a ‘death spiral’ over government debt.
 Ray Dalio, one of the leading luminaries, has determined that the U.S. is on a decline cycle (see charts below, and the attached YouTube video (this is important) - he attributes this to massive debt, more spending than revenues, increasing gap between the rich and poor and more.
-See this critcally importnat video (49 million people have viewed it).
+See this important video (49 million people have viewed it).
+Personally, my family has felt the recent years of inflation (about 33%, and once prices go up, they rarely come back down).
+And my salary was inflation adjusted by about 6%.
+Proof that salaries will not keep up with inflation - we all lose.
+And 33% is nothing compared to where interest rates and inflation is likely to go if our leaders do not start solving our enormous deficit problem (both Republicans and Democrats have run massive deficits).

 Principles for Dealing with the Changing World Order by Ray Dalio (youtube.com)